Peak Performance Coach and Double Olympian Nathan Douglas

 Nathan reproduced this form in the outdoor season, but a serious hamstring injury cut short his season and he missed the World Championship in Osaka.

 Having worked hard to rehabilitate himself from this career-threatening setback, miraculously he still managed a return to form at the Olympic Trials and qualify for his second Olympic Games in Beijing.

 Nathan has always had a passion for performance psychology which lead him to achieve a BSc in Sport and Exercise Science (Psychology) from Loughborough University.
 He is a ICF ACSTH Certified Professional Coach and a Licensed Practitioner of Neuro-Linguistic Programming.

-Nathan is currently in training for the 2016 Rio Olympic Games.
+Nathan is currently in training for the 2017 London World Athletics Championships.

 Over ten years spent living in the cauldron of world-class sport and an elite performance environment has given me the tools to empower clients to transform themselves, fulfil their potential, accomplish their wildest ambitions, lead from the front and create a high performance mindset.

 My mindset as a world class performer is to pull every last centimetre out of my potential, do everything within my power to perform at my best and leave no stone unturned.
 When competing at the top of the world everybody is talented, it is a very thin line that separates success and failure, therefore talent isn't enough.
 It is those that have the better mindset, mental focus, determination, preparation and work smart that constantly come out on top of their competitors.
 Time and again I have seen the most talented in the world fail to perform on the big occasion when it really matters.
 I apply this same approach/mindset to business and my clients, so that you deliver high performance behaviours that are fundamental to success.